mendersoftware/mender-docs/02.Overview/03.Identity/docs.md

 Even though Mender allows several attributes to make up the device identity, most environments just use one attribute for simplicity.

-The MAC address of the primary interface is a common way to satisfy the requirements for device identity, for example:
+For example, a MAC address of the primary interface satisfies the requirements for device identity:

 ```
 ID={